+'''

+aiochan.channel.combine_latest(inputs, out=None, close=True)

+'''

-aiochan.channel.combine\latest(\inputs, out=None, buffer\None, buffer\size=None, close=True) Merge the elements of the input channels into a single channel containing lists of individual values from the inputs.
-The input values are consumed individually and each time a new value is consumed from any inputs, a inputs.
+Merge the elements of the input channels into a single channel containing lists of individual values from the inputs.
 The input values are consumed individually and each time a new value is consumed from any inputs, a list containing the latest values from all channels will be returned.
 In the list, channels that has not yet returned any values will have their corresponding values set to None.

 - inputs the input channels - out the output chan.
-If None, a new unbuffered channel will be used. - buffer buffer of the internal channel, only applies if out is None - buffer\size buffer\size of the internal channel, only applies if out is None - close whether to close out when all inputs are closed.
+If None, a new unbuffered channel will be used. - close whether to close out when all inputs are closed.